Skip to content

 The Professional Diploma of Women's Health is tailored for medical doctors who wish to build on the knowledge gained from the Professional Certificate and Advanced Certificate of Women’s Health and want to improve patient outcomes by managing common women’s health issues in general practice.
 There will be a greater focus on difficult and complex cases in this Professional Diploma.
 Submission and analysis of medical practitioners’ own cases are a key feature of this course.

-The courses are suitable for physicians and degree-qualified medical practitioners, including registered nurses.
+This course is for physicians, nurse practitioners and degree-qualified nurses.
 The prerequisite for this Professional Diploma course is the successful completion of the HealthCert Advanced Certificate of Women’s Health (or a qualification deemed equivalent) and HealthCert also highly recommends successful management of at least 30 cases of women’s health issues prior to enrolment.

 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.